Junior Frequently Asked Questions

 IS THERE AVAILABILITY FOR THE WEEK I WANT AND HOW DO I BOOK?

 We have a new online booking system which manages the spaces on each week – when the spaces are limited we will put that information on the dates page.
-An online booking including a deposit of £100 per child, per week, or the full fees if less than 40 days to arrival date.
+An online booking including a deposit of £100 per child, per week, or the full fees if less than 40 days to arrival date will guarantee a space.
 All spaces are allocated on a first come first served basis.
 If the week becomes full you may request to be placed on a waiting list.
-If a place becomes available you will be emailed a code to enter onto the online booking system.
 Acceptance will depend on availability of beds and / or horses so those wishing for a Non-Residential space with their own horse / pony may be able to secure a space before a residential request.